Our Leadership Drivers

 -

-Acknowledging her knowledge gap, Ardern filled a government response team with a handful of new medical and scientific experts to collect, interpret, and communicate the rapidly changing and complex information.
-With lives on the line, Ardern was focused on rounding out her own understanding in order to make the best decisions for New Zealand and its people.
+Acknowledging her knowledge gap, Ardern formed a government response team with medical and scientific experts to collect, interpret, and communicate the rapidly changing and complex information.
+With lives on the line, Ardern was focused on rounding out her own understanding in order to make the best decisions for New Zealanders.

 Ardern met this worldwide threat without ego and instead with humility.
-Due in part to her well-formed information and response team, New Zealand was able to…
+Due in part to her well-formed response team, New Zealand was able to contain the virus.
+By the time New Zealanders went to the polls in October 2020, there were no reported active cases and only 25 total COVID-related deaths.

 -